avaneev/prvhash/README.md

 state variable size.
 This hash function variant demonstrates that PRVHASH's method does not rely on bit shuffling alone (shuffles are purely local), but is genuinely based on PRNG position "jumps".

-## PRVHASH64_64M ##

-This is a minimized implementation of the `prvhash64` hash function.
-Since arguably it's the smallest hash function that produces 64-bit hashes of this quality level, in the world, it is very useful for hash tables.

 ## Other ##